Fuyaoyao/Git-Learning-demo/README.md

 # Git-Learning-demo
-This is a demo of Git-learning, which is provided by baidu. second push
+This is a demo of Git-learning, which is provided by baidu. second push，thrid push